※Latecomers may not be admitted until a suitable break in the performance.

 Es ist ein Beethoven mit vibrato-armen Streichern und erdigen Bläsern, ein Beethoven von hoher Transparenz und attraktiver Expressivität.－Berliner Morgenpost

-The Royal Concertgebouworkest Amsterdam, the most prestigious and long-lasting symphony orchestra in the Netherlands, will make its debut in NTT this November.
-Led by conductor Paavo Järvi and featuring German pianist Lars Vogt, the Royal Concertgebouworkest will present a classical program consisting of German masterpieces to the audience.
+The Concertgebouworkest, the most prestigious and long-lasting symphony orchestra in the Netherlands, will make its debut in NTT this November.
+Led by conductor Paavo Järvi and featuring German pianist Lars Vogt, the Concertgebouworkest will present a classical program consisting of German masterpieces to the audience.

 Three pieces of music in varied style will be performed: a majestic opening with Tannhäuser Overture by Richard Wagner, followed by Beethoven’s invigorating Piano Concerto No. 2, and closed with Brahms’ Symphony No. 4 - a work in classical form infused with romantic quality.
 Maestro Järvi is characterized by his expressive body languages, distinctive conducting style, and unique interpretation of the classics.